louislefevre/onyx/docs/Report.md

 }
 ```

+### 4.3 Graphical User Interface
+The GUI was designed with minimalism in mind as it had to be clear how to use immediately on first use, whilst also not being too daunting for beginners.
+The main tools needed for regular use also had to be in clear sight all the time, whilst extra functionality would be somewhat hidden out the way until required.
+Essentially, a sort of abstraction was kept in mind during its planning.

+#### 4.3.1 Integrated Development Environment
+The main portion of the GUI would be the IDE, which houses the main components for entering code, running the program, and examining the output.
+Aside from a menu, these three things are the only elements found within the main interface.
+The purpose of this is to keep it simple, with only the most necessary components found in plain sight.
+As previously mentioned the design will also include a menu bar at the top of the IDE, which will be responsible for housing an array of extra functionality.
+Some of this extra functionality included in the menu bar is file management (e.g. opening and saving files), links for help documentation, and opening the REPL (discussed in the next section).
+The IDE also has its own syntax highlighting, designed with complimentary colours in mind that make it easy to distinguish between syntax and their associated functionality.

+#### 4.3.2 Read Evaluate Print Loop
+An extra feature that comes with the IDE is the REPL; a simple program that reads input one line at a time and returns a result.
+It contains a system for tracking variables, including information about their type, value, and name.
+The purpose is to provide a simplier, more visual method for understanding the basics of writing mathematical expressions and declaring variables.
+It essentially acts a dumbed-down version of the compiler and is provided for learners who are struggling to take in entire programs at once, since instead it gives them the opportunity to do things one line of code at a time.
+Its also worth noting that the REPL doesn't include the use of conditionals or loops, as it is intended for single-line statements rather than multiline ones.

+## Chapter 5 - Implementation
+The implementation portion of the project involved completing both a compiler and a GUI individually, the details for which is discussed in the following sections.

+### 5.1 Compiler Implementation
+Implementation of the compiler meant following the design from the previous chapter and finding a way to apply it in Java.
+It has been built in a way where the components are as modular as possible, with each stage feeding into the next.
+This structure made it rather trivial to isolate each aspect and then implement the functionality individually, so exploring the source code isn't too challenging.

+#### 5.1.1 Lexer

+#### 5.1.2 Parser

+#### 5.1.3 Type Checker

+#### 5.1.4 Evaluator

+#### 5.1.5 Symbol Table

+#### 5.1.6 Error Handler

+### 5.2 Graphical User Interface
+The GUI has also been built entirely separate from the compiler, with the only link between them being the user input and the resulting output.
+Whilst technically being implemented in Java, the GUI was made using JavaFX - a software platform for creating desktop applications.
+This was further assisted through the use of the JavaFX tool Scene Builder that provides a visual layout for designing user interfaces without the need for coding, instead creating the interface with FXML, which is a XML format used specifically for designing JavaFX GUIs.

+#### 5.2.1 Integrated Development Environment

+#### 5.2.2 Read Evaluate Print Loop

 ## Chapter 6 - Testing
 To test that Onyx successfully meets the requirements and specifications originally set, the independent procedures of verification and validation were used as a means of quality assurance.